What should I do when I suspect one of my athletes has sustained concussion?

 With the onset of any of the above signs or symptoms, the athlete should be evaluated by a medical professional when available in the field and parents notified immediately.
 In the absence of a medical professional, the athlete should be sent to the nearest emergency room for assessment.

-Concussions can develop up to 48 hours after the incident and communicating about a possible injury in the absence of clear signs is also advised.
-Parents and coaches should be notified in the event of any head injury for proper assessment.
+Concussions can develop up to 48 hours after the incident.
+Communication to parents about a possible injury in the absence of clear signs is also advised.
+Parents should be notified in the event of any head injury for proper assessment.
 Ignoring any signs or symptoms of a concussion is putting the child’s health at risk – in both the short and long term.

 - Severe or increased headache